npm-update-package/npm-update-package/README.md

 ### outdatedPrStrategy

-What to do when outdated pull request exists.
+What to do when outdated pull requests exist.

 |Name|Value|
 |---|---|